UPS Healthcare will leverage its extensive cold chain capabilities to distribute Novavax's COVID-19 vaccine.

 The rapidly evolving biologics market projects to hit 370.14 billion euros worldwide by 20251.
 Time-sensitive and temperature-controlled logistics – a cold chain able to ensure the quality of sensitive drugs at every point from manufacturing floor to clinic door – is increasingly crucial.

-"As the healthcare sector grows, there's a clear trend towards specialty pharmaceuticals and biologic therapeutic drugs and vaccines like the one developed by Novavax," said Wheeler.
+"As the healthcare sector grows, there is a clear trend towards specialty pharmaceuticals and biologic therapeutic medicines and vaccines like the one developed by Novavax," said Wheeler.
 "The extensive infrastructure UPS Healthcare has built in the EU to handle temperature-sensitive products will make this life-saving vaccine and other needed healthcare products quickly available to hundreds of millions of people."

-In 2021, UPS Healthcare invested in more than 36,000 square meters of cold chain Good Manufacturing Practice (GMP) coolers and UPS freezers in newly dedicated and upgraded healthcare facilities across Europe.
+In 2021, UPS Healthcare invested in more than 36,000 square metres of cold chain Good Manufacturing Practice (GMP) coolers and UPS freezers in newly dedicated and upgraded healthcare facilities across Europe.

-This network buildout took place in Poland, the Czech Republic, Germany, Benelux, and the Netherlands.
-These facilities add to UPS Healthcare's existing one million square meters of global dedicated healthcare warehouse space at 134 facilities in 30 countries.
+This network buildout took place in Poland, the Czech Republic, Germany, Benelux and the Netherlands.
+These facilities add to UPS Healthcare's existing one million square metres of global dedicated healthcare warehouse space at 134 facilities in 30 countries.

-The new UPS Healthcare infrastructure is catalyzing industry innovation.
+The new UPS Healthcare infrastructure is the catalyst of industry innovation.

-Pioneering healthcare logistics products include UPS® Premier, a priority lane for small packages carrying advanced sensor technology that allows highly specialized handling, enhanced location status, and special control for sensitive goods.
-UPS reusable packaging centers in several upgraded facilities reduce waste and minimize climate risk.
+Pioneering healthcare logistics products include UPS® Premier, a priority lane for small parcels carrying advanced sensor technology that allows highly specialised handling, enhanced location status and special control for sensitive goods.
+UPS reusable packaging centres in several upgraded facilities reduce waste and minimise climate risk.